 Moving your body decreases stress.
 It can be anything from walking the dog to dancing in your living room.
 You don’t need to join a gym or buy expensive equipment, just move.
 Gardening, yoga, jumping jacks, anything that you enjoy doing.

 Stress can build up during the day without you even knowing it and exercising reduces stress hormones, like cortisol, in your body.
 So shake off that stress of the day—literally—by getting your body moving, even if it’s just for 15 minutes.

 Remember to take breaks.
-Without a commute or a coworker distracting you or the ability to linger after a meeting you may be working more hours than you normally did in the office.
+Without a commute, a coworker distracting you, or the ability to linger after a meeting, you may be working more hours than you normally did in the office.
 Plus, breaks make you more productive and more creative.
 Getting in the habit of taking meaningful breaks during the day to temporarily think about something other than work will help you disengage from work when you leave for the day.

 Don’t forget to check in on your teammates.
 You may think that by now everyone has adjusted to working from home or the extra precautions and stress of dealing with COVID-19 at work, but a lot of people are still suffering from burnout and fatigue.
 Share the above tips for managing stress and let them know you’re there to help.